np25071984/battleships/README.md

 ## TODO
 * Mobile first
 * Improve AI (make shots into intersections which have most ship probability)
+* Clean up hunged games periodically
+* Game chat with system messages (game started, the opponent connected/disconnected/made a shot, etc)
 * Implement round timer (?)
 * Add Restart Game feature (?)
 * Use permanent storage (?)
+* Have only one board that combines shots and ships boards

 ## Terminology